Xemurai/Gucci-Ghost-Party/README.md

 -"They throw Party!"

 Gucci Ghost Party is the first assembled Cryptoart piece on Blockchain.
 It is backed by the three Original Gucci Ghost´s that appear in the assemblage.
+I used https://emblem.finance/ to achieve the backup.

+Essentially Gucci Ghost Party is created as a Vault wich contains the 3 Original NFT´s you can destroy Gucci Ghost party at any time and receive the 3 Originals instead or you can keep it as it is.
+Dont forget its the first of its kinde :).

 Backed by: